Surfing in cold temperatures can be mentally and physically challenging.

 I tend to be a quieter more reserved person in the water so I try and remind myself to say hi, encourage others and smile!

-14. Wetsuit Tote or Waterproof Bag
+14. Use a Rubber Tote or Waterproof Bag to transport Wetsuits

 When you are done surfing, you will need somewhere to put your soaked wetsuit, gloves and booties so they don’t drip all over the trunk of your car.
 The inexpensive option to carry your wetsuit to/from the beach in your car is a $10 plastic tote.
 I used one like this for years (see photo below):